mattwang44/USPTO-PatFT-Web-Crawler/README.md

 2.[Single .exe file](https://drive.google.com/open?id=0B4zCzLRoIx8eeG4wbUZDdVdrTDg)

 ## Instruction
 You can follow the instruction below or watch this [video](https://www.youtube.com/watch?v=zqSEqUk2kgg).
-It sould be easy :).
+It should be easy to learn :).
 ### Patent Fetcher
 (1) Insert PN (2) Filtering conditions (3) Information to be fetched (4) PDF type to be downloaded (5) Table
 <img src="./pic/ins.png">